Cryogenics: Etymology

 The word cryogenics stems from Greek κρύος (cryos) – "cold" + γενής (genis) – "generating".

 Cryogenic fluids

-Cryogenic fluids with their boiling point in kelvins and degree Celsius.
+Cryogenic fluids with their boiling point in Kelvin and degree Celsius.

 Industrial applications

 Liquefied gases, such as liquid nitrogen and liquid helium, are used in many cryogenic applications.
 Liquid nitrogen is the most commonly used element in cryogenics and is legally purchasable around the world.
 Liquid helium is also commonly used and allows for the lowest attainable temperatures to be reached.

 These liquids may be stored in Dewar flasks, which are double-walled containers with a high vacuum between the walls to reduce heat transfer into the liquid.
 Typical laboratory Dewar flasks are spherical, made of glass and protected in a metal outer container.
 Dewar flasks for extremely cold liquids such as liquid helium have another double-walled container filled with liquid nitrogen.
 Dewar flasks are named after their inventor, James Dewar, the man who first liquefied hydrogen.
 Thermos bottles are smaller vacuum flasks fitted in a protective casing.

 Cryogenic barcode labels are used to mark Dewar flasks containing these liquids, and will not frost over down to −195 degrees Celsius.

 Cryogenic transfer pumps are the pumps used on LNG piers to transfer liquefied natural gas from LNG carriers to LNG storage tanks, as are cryogenic valves.